openhab/openhab-core/CONTRIBUTING.md

 name and email address match your git configuration.
 The AUTHORS file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.

-### Merge approval

-openHAB maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

-A change requires LGTMs from an absolute majority of the maintainers of each component affected.
-For example, if a change affects `docs/` and `addons/`, it needs an absolute majority from the maintainers of `docs/` AND, separately, an absolute majority of the maintainers of `addons/`.

-For more details see [MAINTAINERS.md](project-orga/MAINTAINERS.md)

 ### Sign your work